 Crisis Intervention Team (CIT)

-The Opelika Police Department (OPD), in partnership with East Alabama Mental Health Center, NAMI East Alabama, the Tuscaloosa Police Department, Auburn University Psychological Services Center, and the State of Alabama CIT Coordinators office, have formed a community Crisis Intervention Team (CIT) designed to strengthen the East Alabama area's response to people in mental crisis.
+The Opelika Police Department (OPD), in partnership with East Alabama Mental Health Center, NAMI East Alabama, the Tuscaloosa Police Department, Auburn University Psychological Services Center, R.O.S.S. and the State of Alabama CIT Coordinators office, have formed a community Crisis Intervention Team (CIT) designed to strengthen the East Alabama area's response to people in mental crisis.

 Over the past year, 14 officers from OPD have been trained and certified in crisis intervention with the help of the organizations listed above.
 We look forward to the continued partnership with these community resources and the further development of the crisis intervention program in our area.